Davide-Cariola/Scaffolding-Fortify-Bootstrap-5/readme.md

 In .env file, link your smtp service (like [Mailtrap](https://mailtrap.io/)) and update sender.

+In services.php, update google[] with your identification data.

 In .env file, insert the same google keys you inserted in services.php:
 ```bash